SanderMertens/flecs/README.md

   * [module](#module)

 ## Building
-You can build flecs with either [Bake](https://github.com/SanderMertens/bake), CMake or Meson.
-If you just want to build the flecs shared library, CMake will get you there.
-If you want to use flecs modules, you'll need Bake (for now).
+You can build flecs with either CMake, Meson or [Bake](https://github.com/SanderMertens/bake).

 ### CMake
 ```